CGarces/test_restservices/README.md

  - Manage different service versions
  - Service maintenance operations.

+The services are fordware by Netflix Zuul, to forward requests to the different application services from a single endpoint.

 Swagger UI was used, in order to generate the API documentation, The Swagger interface can be used also to test the rest services.

 MySQL was used to store the data.
-It's a well document DDBB in order to work with java JPA and setup a docker image.
+It's a well documented DDBB in order to work with java JPA and setup a docker image.